 Activities for Traveling with KIDS – Olliblocks

-Have any more fun with this activity: Click here to print my Olliblock fun of directions for another fun activity with these cute paper characters.
-Olliblocks have created a whole bunch of characters for you to choose.
-Choose characters your kids already love like pirates or super heroes, or choose from holiday groups like Valentines and Halloween.
+Have even more fun with this activity: Click here to print my Olliblock fun of directions for another fun activity with these cute paper characters.
+Olliblocks have created a whole bunch of characters for you to choose from.
+Choose characters your kids already love like pirates or superheroes or choose from holiday groups like Valentines and Halloween.
 Have fun!!

 Have the littles re-tell a story using the characters.
 This helps your child practice sequencing skills (getting the story in the right order) and elaboration techniques (when they add details to the story).
 You can help by encouragement, asking questions about the story and above all listening.
 Children who are listened to feel valued and connected to you!